chityala-bhavani-chary/chityala-bhavani-chary/README.md

 **Overview**

-Designed a relational database system for managing employee data and performing SQL-based analysis.
+Designed a structured relational database system to manage employee information and perform SQL analysis.

 **Tools Used**